OliverM/lonelyplanet/README.md

 Finally the breadcrumb navigation along the top of the article is limited to first children when showing routes, not all children; all children are visible in the navigation to the right (but suffer from the CSS alignment issue, above).

+## Performance
+On a 2.4Ghz 2007-vintage Core Duo with 4GB and an SSD, mean execution of the program against the sample files takes 80ms (see commit history for more info).
+This excludes JVM startup time.

 ## License